MohamedEssam2025/HR-Management-System/README.md

 2. Open the SQL files in **SQL Server Management Studio (SSMS)**.
 3. Execute scripts in the order listed above.
 4. View the ERD and mapping file in the `design` folder for reference.

----

-## 📬 Contact

-For questions or feedback, feel free to open an issue or contact any team member.